Surprise Getaway: 10 Tips Glitch-Free Surprise Plans

 By the time you read this Eric and I will be well on our way to Vail, Colorado to enjoy and celebrate our 10th wedding anniversary.

-Sound fun?
-The best part is that Eric doesn’t know where exactly we are traveling to, and until last night believed that we had plans for a Friday day ski excursion and would be back at home later that evening.
+Until last night believed that we had plans for a Friday day ski excursion and would be back at home later that evening.

 Click Image to Enlarge

 He has also been under the impression that whatever it was we were doing Friday (he guessed “skiing” after I gave him some teaser clues) was a belated birthday present.

 I guess you could call it that too, but it is definitely more than that.

 He doesn’t know, unless he is reading this right now in the car, that we’re staying at The Four Seasons in Vail.

 Or that I have booked us for a day learning how to ski on Saturday (yes, we’re newbies).

 That we have a fireplace in our room and a mountain view.